-Fort Lauderdale Boating Accident Attorney
+Fort Lauderdale Boating Accident Lawyers

 Florida has more registered boats than any other state in the U.S, with 961,266 registered vessels in a recent year, in addition to the estimated one million non-registered vessels that actively use Florida’s waterways.
 In Fort Lauderdale, with abundant waterways, boating is a favorite recreational activity.
 Unfortunately, boating can also be risky.
 Florida ranks No. 1 nationwide in both recreational boating accidents and fatalities.
 It’s no surprise since Florida has an excellent reputation for its fishing and water sports.
 Florida’s statistics show that in one recent year, 723 boating accidents took place, which amounted to a 20 percent increase.
 In these accidents, 65 people died, and 453 suffered injuries.
 Have you been the victim of a boating accident injury?
 If so, consult a Fort Lauderdale boating accident lawyer at The Levin Firm to protect your rights and discuss your legal options.